Brock Olivo: Coaching career

 Olivo served as head coach and offensive coordinator of the Italy national American football team, and lived in Rome before returning to the United States.
 He was later the running backs coach and special teams assistant for the Omaha Nighthawks of the United Football League.

 In 2012, Olivo was hired as an assistant coach, running backs coach, and special teams coach at Coastal Carolina University.

 Following back-to-back Big South Conference Championships (2012–13) with Coastal Carolina, Olivo was hired by the Kansas City Chiefs to become their assistant special teams coach.
 On January 24, 2017, he was announced by the Denver Broncos as their special teams coordinator.

 On January 19, 2018, Olivo was hired by the Chicago Bears as a special teams assistant, reuniting him with new head coach Matt Nagy, who was a colleague of Olivo's in Kansas City.
 He was fired on December 31, 2019.

 Olivo returned to Rome in 2020 to join the Lazio Ducks (a merger of the Lazio Marines and the Roma Grizzlies) as their coach, but the season was cancelled due to the COVID-19 pandemic.
 Following a stint as assistant coach of the Italy national American football team, Olivo was hired as the running backs coach for the Philadelphia Stars of the United States Football League.
 Prior to the 2022 NCCA Division III season, Olivo was hired as the tight ends coach at Washington University in St. Louis.
 Following one season in St. Louis, Olivo returned to Missouri, joining Eliah Drinkwitz's staff as a special teams analyst.

 Personal life

 In 2008, Olivo ran unsuccessfully for Congress in Missouri's 9th congressional district, losing the Republican primary to eventual victor Blaine Luetkemeyer.

-Olivo has been married twice: firstly, to Samuela, and then to Federica, with whom he has a daughter.
+Olivo has been married twice: firstly, to Samuela, and then to Federica, with whom he has a son James.